enviroCar/enviroCar-website-ng/README.md

 1) Deploying the application to a production server is not complete yet.
 The application is completely functional in a development server, setup instructions can be found in the readme in the Github repository above.

 2) Segment Analysis page can provide more functionality and flexibility compared to the current implementation.
 Features can include but no restricted to allowing users to select time range from which statistics are needed, this also gives the user functionality to explore statistics through time segments in the course of the day.

+3) Login flow is implemented using simple angular cookies.
+Once the server supports JWT(Json Web Tokens) login would be more secure and in accord with login flow implementation standards.

+4) Heatmap(LeafletHeatMap.js) and Speed Ranges are currently statically placed in the code as the server currently does not support this feature(will be implemented in the near future).